efirestone/get-version-tag-action/examples/semantic-releases.md

     steps:
       - name: Check out release tag
         uses: actions/checkout@v2
+        with:
+          # Required due to the way Git works
+          # Without this the action won't be able to find the correct tags
+          fetch-depth: 0

       # If the GitHub release (and tag) failed, then this step will fail.
       - name: Read version tag